 Most bath bombs include oil and butter contents within the ingredients.
 These materials solidify within your drainage system and coat the inside pipes.
 Not only is this an issue in itself for your plumbing, but it also makes it easier for hair to get stuck within your pipes, increasing the risk of a blockage even further.

 Many popular bath bombs also include other additives such as glitter, parts of flowers and confetti.
 Not only can these additives irritate your skin, but they are also terrible for your drainage system as they don’t dissolve in water.
+Other ingredients, such as cocoa butter, are also commonly found in bath bombs and can contribute to blockages if they do not dissolve completely.
 When the oils from the bath bomb turn cold and solidify within the pipes, the additives like glitter or flowers, will stick to the walls of your pipes.
+To help prevent these ingredients from entering your pipes, consider placing the bath bomb inside a mesh bag or sock before use, allowing the beneficial ingredients to dissolve while keeping solids out of your drainage system.

 Bubble Bath